mandober/debrief.pl/languages/java/java.md

 // Import ArrayList class inside of the java.util package import java.util.ArrayList;

 // Import all classes inside of java.security package import java.security.*;

 public class LearnJava {

-    // In order to run a java program, it must have a main method as an entry
+    // In order to run a java program, it must have main method public static void main(String[] args) {
-    // point.
-    public static void main(String[] args) {

     ///////////////////////////////////////